anxinzhou/proxy-recryption/miracl/readme.txt

-  MAKEMCS.TXT     -    How to create your own .mcs file DOUBLE.TXT      -    Using a double underlying type FLOAT.TXT       -    Multiprecision floating-point CONFIG.C        -    Program to automatically generate a mirdef.h file
-  MEX.C           -    Program to insert fast macros into mrcomba.c/mrkcm.c
+  MAKEMCS.TXT     -    How to create your own .mcs file DOUBLE.TXT      -    Using a double underlying type FLOAT.TXT       -    Multiprecision floating-point DOUBIG.TXT      -    How to allow "Double Precision" big types EDWARDS.TXT     -    How to use Edwards curves for Elliptic curve crypto over Fp MANAGED.TXT     -    How to build a "managed code" version of MIRACL for .NET applications AESGCM.TXT      -    New support for AES-GCM mode of operation BLACKFIN.TXT    -    For information on Analog devices Blackfin processors CONFIG.C        -    Program to automatically generate a mirdef.h file MEX.C           -    Program to insert fast macros into mrcomba.c/mrkcm.c FPE.PDF         -    Paper on Format Preserving Encryption

 In the subdirectory SOURCE